lliendo/Radar/docs/plugins-development.rst

 this method's purpose is to gracefully release any resources that you might have acquired during the life of the plugin.

 We have only one remaining method: on_check_reply().
-Yes, this is where the action takes place and is your entry point to perform any useful work.
+This is where the action takes place and is your entry point to perform any useful work.
 For every reply that the Radar server receives you'll get :

-* address : The ip address of the Radar client that sent the check reply.
+* address : The IP address of the Radar client that sent the check reply.
   This is a string value

-* port : The tcp port of the Radar client that sent the check reply.
+* port : The TCP port of the Radar client that sent the check reply.
   This is an integer value.

 * checks : A Python list containing Check objects that were updated by